ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 This project is a **hands-on lab** to demo how to **add basic HA to cloud native application**.
 For this lab we will add and test a [NGINX server](https://nginx.org), wich will be used as a proxy and load-balance the requests between two instances of a web applications.

-### Why is high-availability important for Cloud Native
+### Why is high-availability important for Cloud Native applications?
 Pet vs Cattle
 Manage fail

 ### High-availability architecture for Cloud Native
+Example of high-availability architecture for cloud-native application:
+* Global Load balancer (ex: Akamai)
+* Backend synchronisation
+  * Cloudant
+  * MySQL
 ![Graph](images/ha-glb.png)

+Of course, it is very important to understand business and technical requirements for high-availability to design the right architecture.
+There is no "one-size fits all" solution!

 ## Hands-on lab scope and goal